jcorporation/jcorporation.github.io/donate.md

 permalink: /donate
 ---

-myMPD is a small hobby project of mine.
+myMPD, myGPIOd and myMPDos are small hobby projects of mine.
 I only work on it in my spare time, so any help is welcome.

 You can donate to the myMPD project per PayPal.